 Monte Walsh (1970), remains an overlooked classic for which Marvin gave one of his most poignant performances.

 As cited in detail in Lee Marvin Point Blank, several critics at the time of its release said the same and thought an Oscar nomination for Best Actor was practically a foregone conclusion.
 Sadly, It never happened.

-The Big Red One (1980): Sam Fuller’s semi-autobiographical yarn of his experiences in Europe during WWII allowed Marvin to give one of his best performances of his career, running a gamut of emotions from badass to empathy as a nameless sergeant pushing his young charges on a rifle squad to the poignancy of caring for a young boy in a liberated concentration camp.
+The Big Red One (1980): Sam Fuller’s semi-autobiographical yarn of his experiences in Europe during WWII allowed Marvin to give one of the best performances of his career, running a gamut of emotions from badass to empathy as a nameless sergeant pushing his young charges on a rifle squad, to the poignancy of caring for a young boy in a liberated concentration camp.

 It’s a pity both of these performances were overlooked and the reasons they were are as speculative as they are varied.
 Too bad there’s no such thing as a retro Oscar track.
 If there were, Marvin would win it in a walk.